privcount/privcount/INSTALL.markdown

 PrivCount has been tested with Python 2.7: other versions may not work.

 We require OpenSSL version 1.0.2 or later for SHA256-padded RSA encryption.
-Some tests require the openssl command.
+The tests require the openssl command.

+You may need to use your distribution's backports to get an updated OpenSSL.
+For example, on Debian 8 (Jessie), the required SSL packages are:

+    libssl1.0.0>=1.0.2k-1~bpo8+1 libssl-dev>=1.0.2k-1~bpo8+1

 System libs can be install with `apt-get`, `yum`, `brew`, etc. Python libs can be installed with `pip`, as we explain below.